VISA1051 Art in the Environment

 - Level 1 elective

-- Indicative assessments in this unit are as follows: (1) folio submission of all studio projects completed in class; (2) final folio submission containing all journals and painting projects; and (3) visual and oral presentation.
+- Indicative assessments in this unit are as follows: (1) folio submission 1; (2) final folio submission; and (3) visual and oral presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.